 "Based on our half year performance, I am confident that we will meet our full-year targets," Schwan said.

-Shares in Roche rose 0.6 percent on the Zurich exchange Thursday to end at 234.80 francs.
+Shares in Roche closed up 0.6 percent at 268.20 francs Thursday on the Zurich exchange.